Thorbieey/Console-Finances-OT/README.md

 * The JavaScript code must calculate the average of the changes in Profit/Losses over the entire period.

-* The code must also track the total changes in profits from month to month and then find the average.
+* The code must also track the total changes in profits from month to month and before finding the average.

 * The JavaScript code must calculate the greatest increase in profits (date and amount) over the entire period.